mercenaruss/zigstar_addons/zigstar-cc2652p7-flasher/DOCS.md

 7. Flashing procedure will take 5-6 minutes for network devices
 8. Monitor the flash by going to the addon log page and refreshing periodically.

-# For USB attached coordinators:
+# For flashing over USB:

 1. In the add-on configuration enter some text into the Network Device entry form to make the form happy
-2. Select the correct serial device from the list of devices detect, Toggle the switch to enable USB Flash (Coordinator must be in bootloader mode before addon is started, hold BSL button while plugging into USB) Not applicable to Sonoff.
+2. Select the correct serial device from the list of devices detect, Toggle the switch to enable USB Flash on UZG-01 (UZG-01 must be in bootloader mode before addon is started - HOLD 4-8 sec Control button to Enable BSL mode)
 3. **Enable required firmware toggle** or enter the url for the Z-Stack Firmware - be sure to use the raw GitHub link
    example: [copy](https://github.com/Koenkk/Z-Stack-firmware/raw/7398d834eb3a790876c280293c4181da96cc7114/coordinator/Z-Stack_3.x.0/bin/CC1352P2_CC2652P_launchpad_coordinator_20221226.zip)
 4. Start the add-on.